Paklock/HackRF1/First-steps.md

 # Power on/off
 The original H1 powers instantly when you plug a power supply to the USB port.
 To turn it off, just unplug it.
 Similar to the issues with some USB cables while [upgrading the firmware](Update-firmware), the quality of your cable might affect the performance.

 To power on/off the H2, you need to hold the middle button (knob or pushbutton) for few seconds.
+See more details [here](https://github.com/eried/portapack-mayhem/wiki/Powering-the-PortaPack).

 # Extra functionality (H2)
 ## Charging
 This version can charge the internal lipo battery via the USB.
-There is a led indicator that turns off when the charging is done, but it might flicker.
+There is a led indicator that turns off when the charging is done, but it might flicker.On some models there are 4 leds below the knob that represent the state of the battery charge 25%,50%,75%,100%.When charging one will flash dependant on the current charge state of the battery.
+See more details [here](https://github.com/eried/portapack-mayhem/wiki/Powering-the-PortaPack).

 ## Battery life
 An internal battery between 1000 and 2000 mAh should last a couple of hours of use, depending for how long you are transmitting.
 The standby consumption is [very low](https://github.com/eried/Research/blob/master/HackRF/PortaPack/h2_standby_consumption.jpg), around 52 µA, so you do not need to worry to remove/disconnect the battery in normal circumstances.